ringcentral/engage-voice-api-docs/docs/embeddable/get-started.md

-# Engage Voice Embeddable
+# RingCX Embeddable

 ## Introduction

-Engage Voice Embeddable is an out-of-the-box embeddable web application that help developers to integrate RingCentral Engage Voice services to their web applications with few code.
+RingCX Embeddable is an out-of-the-box embeddable web application that help developers to integrate RingCentral RingCX services to their web applications with a few lines of code.

 ## Visit Online